nitss007/til/README.md

-# til
+# Today I learned

-Today I learned ... a nice idea I saw while exploring GitHub
+A nice idea I saw while exploring GitHub.
+I'm going to track my learning process in this repo.
+Anything new I learn about the craft of Software Engineering will end up here.